Statistics Calculators

 • σ is the standard deviation of the population,

-• xᵢ is the value of an individual value of the population,
+• xᵢ is an individual value within the population,

 • μ is the arithmetic mean of the population,